 Dry weather flows are diverted to the WWTP through a 15-inch sewer.
 Based on the scattergraph, the 15-inch sewer conveys flows up to 0.5 MGD to the WWTP, and the CSO is activated at a weir elevation of 13 inches.
-The maximum overflow rate is determined using iso-Q lines and is approximately 3.2 MGD (3.7 MGD - 0.5 MGD).

-Combined Sewer Overflow (Side Weir)
+Combined Sewer Overflow from a Side Weir